Tyson Chandler: Personal life

 Until the age of 10, Chandler grew up with his grandfather on a farm in central California.

 His sister, Erica, played basketball at Pepperdine University.
 He has three brothers: Terrell, Tervon, and Ryan.
 His paternal grandmother is of German descent.
 Chandler is the son of Frank Chandler and the late Vernie Re Threadgill.

+Chandler and his wife Kimberly were married in 2005 and separated in August 2021.
+In September 2021, he filed for divorce in Texas, citing irreconcilable differences.
+Followed by a filing by his wife in CA. They have three children.

+Off the court

+Beyond basketball, Chandler has shown interest in business, fashion, and philanthropy.

-Chandler and his wife Kimberly were married in 2005.
-They have three children.
-Chandler and his wife organized a charity to help New Orleans families who suffered from Hurricane Katrina.
+In 2005 Chandler and his wife organized a charity to help New Orleans families who suffered from Hurricane Katrina.
 The charity helped purchase "small things" (as Chandler said) for the families' homes: TVs, stoves, microwaves, refrigerators, pots, pans etc. The wives of Chandler's teammates helped in the efforts.